what we do

 The Solution:

-The solution is the same for all of the foregoing - trauma informed and trauma responsive patient care delivery and human resource practices.
+The solution is the same for all of the foregoing - trauma informed and trauma responsive patient care delivery.
 "What even is that?"
 I hear you ask.
-It means that we deliver care and build human resource practices that acknowledge the presence and impact of trauma in our patients, our team members, and ourselves.
-It implements that awareness in policies, practices, and procedures in order to
+It means that we receive care and build connections with our providers that acknowledge the presence and impact of trauma in our experience.
+It implements that awareness in policies, practices, and procedures in order to respond to trauma, actively resist re-traumatization, and build resilience.

 workplace wellness BFF, me, Yvonne Posey.